craig-kovar/try-cb-frontend/readme.md

 This application uses Angular 2.0 and typescript.
 The developer environment requires Angular-CLI to build.

+## Versionning

+**This is version `2.0.0`**

+The aim is to build a distributable package that can be embedded in the various `try-cb` backend implementations.

+Each time a new stabilized version is made, the version minor or major number should be increased and the build should be copied over to all try-cb backends.

+The distribution's version number should be reflected in a tag and be also visible in the app's footer (see `app/app.component.html`).

 ## Steps to Build
  - [1] Install NPM 6.0.0 or later